How to debug

 🐛When I start the second level, I expect to continue playing, but instead the game exits at a random point before the end.

-🐛When I run the game 10 times, I expect each of the two monsters to occur about 5 times, but instead the green monster occurs 8 times.
+🐛When I run the game 10 times, I expect each of the two monsters to appear about 5 times, but instead the green monster appears 8 times.

 Standard tests.
 You can also gain from using formal, named test cases, which allows efficient communication of what breaks where.
 For example, if you have a flow chart of the player login cases, with labeled nodes, you can say: